The Seminary Building

 The cornerstone was laid on March 12, 1856, with Masonic ceremonies and the principal address delivered by General G. Mason Graham, who is often called the "Father of LSU."
 Because soft brick was used in the initial construction, the building had to be torn down in 1858 before being completed and turned over to the Board of Supervisors on November 28, 1859.
 The first session began on January 2, 1860.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+At least 8 other markers are within walking distance of this marker.
 This Stone Was A Part Of The 1st LA.
-Seminary (a few steps from this marker); Campus Life (within shouting distance of this marker); Early Leadership (within shouting distance of this marker); A Brief History of the Seminary and the Original Campus (within shouting distance of this marker); State Seminary of Learning and Military Academy (within shouting distance of this marker); Fallen Federal Firefighters/ Oklahoma City Bombing Victims Memorial Grove (about 600 feet away, measured in a direct line); First United Methodist Church (approx. 0.9 miles away); Tioga Sawmill Commissary (approx. 1.8 miles away).
+Seminary (a few steps from this marker); Campus Life (within shouting distance of this marker); Early Leadership (within shouting distance of this marker); A Brief History of the Seminary and the Original Campus (within shouting distance of this marker); State Seminary of Learning and Military Academy (within shouting distance of this marker); Superintendent William T. Sherman (about 300 feet away, measured in a direct line); Fallen Federal Firefighters/ Oklahoma City Bombing Victims Memorial Grove (about 600 feet away); First United Methodist Church (approx. 0.9 miles away).
 Touch for a list and map of all markers in Pineville.

 Credits.
 This page was last revised on December 7, 2017.
-This page originally submitted on December 7, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 76 times since then.
+It was originally submitted on December 7, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 191 times since then and 23 times this year.
 Photos: 1, 2. submitted on December 7, 2017.